rafaelcoias/42_Push_Swap/README.md

 You can create your own.
 But probably it already exists and you can get help from the web.

+Here is an example of a <a href="https://medium.com/@jamierobertdawson/push-swap-the-least-amount-of-moves-with-two-stacks-d1e76a71789a">push_swap</a> algorithm.

-## Checker | Visualizer
+### Checker | Visualizer

 I made my own checker and I thing it is very helpful to understand how the stacks work.
 It is an easy bonus.

-If you don't want to do it yourself, you can use my <a href="https://techvidvan.com/tutorials/c-typedef-with-examples/">print_stacks.c</a> file to visualize your stacks.
+If you don't want to do it yourself, you can use my <a href="https://github.com/rafaelcoias/42_Push_Swap/tree/main/push_swap/src">print_stacks.c</a> file to visualize your stacks.
 You have to remove <i>t_flags *f</i> for that to work.

-I recommend <a href="https://techvidvan.com/tutorials/c-typedef-with-examples/">this</a> checker to see how good your algorithm is.
+I recommend <a href="https://github.com/LeoFu9487/push_swap_tester">this</a> checker to see how good your algorithm is.
 It was my favourite.

 <hr>

-I hope you found it interesting!
+I hope you found this script interesting!

-Learn how to do the push_swap algorithm <a href="https://medium.com/@jamierobertdawson/push-swap-the-least-amount-of-moves-with-two-stacks-d1e76a71789a">here</a>.

 And if you are going to do push_swap, I wish you good luck and hope that you learned something here!